VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 **[threshold],[reset] and [refractory]:**

-By default following values are assigned to threshold, reset and refractory of any neurongroup:
+By default following values are assigned to threshold, reset and refractory of any NeuronGroup():

 - *threshold*: *vm>Vcut*
 - *reset*: *vm=V_res*
 - *refractory*: *4* * *ms*

-Any of this variables can be overwritten by using the keyword arguments [threshold], [reset] and [refractory].
-As the name implies, the optional argument *[cell group center]* defines the center of the neuron group.
+Any of this variables can be overwritten by using the keyword arguments *threshold*, reset and *refractory*.

 **[net_center]:**

-The center can be defined with the [net-center] tag in the *Column-titles line* and corresponding center position in the *Column-value line*.
+The center of a NeuronGroup() can be defined with the net-center tag in the *Titles-line* and corresponding center position in the *Value line*.
 If not defined, the center will be the default value of 0+0j.
-The following example creates a neuron group consist of 75 BC neurons located in 5+0j, with a spike monitors assigned to it:
+The following example creates a NeuronGroup() consist of 75 BC neurons located in 5+0j, with a spike monitors assigned to it:

 ::

 	row_type,idx,number_of_neurons,neuron_type,layer_idx,net_center,monitors
 	G,2,75,BC,2,5+0j,[Sp]

-Synapses
+Synapses()
 ---------------------

-S (as in Synapses) keyword defines the brian2 Synapses() object.
+S keyword (as in Synapses)  defines the brian2 Synapses() object.
 Following parameters are implemented for defining the Synapses():

-'receptor','pre_syn_idx','post_syn_idx','syn_type','p','n','monitors','percentage'

 	:param: **<receptor>{ge,gi}**